API reference for the /inference

 : The original content block from the provider, without any validation or transformation by TensorZero.model_provider_name

 (optional): A string specifying when this content block should be included in the model provider input.
-If set, the content block will only be provided to this specific model provider.
-If not set, the content block is passed to all model providers.

 content block to inference requests targeting the your_model_provider_name